zeixcom/ui-element/docs-src/pages/core-concepts.md

 component(
 	'my-component',
 	{
-		// State is initialized here
+		// Reactive properties are initialized here
 		message: 'Hello',
 	},
-	(el, selectors) => {
+	(el, selectors) => [
-		// This function runs once when the component is created console.log('Component created:', el.tagName)

-		return [
-			// Effects are set up but not yet active first('.output', setText('message')),
+		// Effects are set up but not yet active
-		]
-	},
+	],
 )
 ```